 There is an audition that includes a group warm-up and learning a phrase of movement.
 You will also share a pre-prepared solo of 3 minutes duration.
 This can be in any style, any music and any theme.
 There will also be a 1-1 interview.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

-For the independent project/dissertation in Year 3, you will undertake independent research working under the supervision of a member of the course team who you'll meet regularly.
+Your module tutors will direct you towards specific readings and/or activities to complete before each class.
+For the independent project/dissertation in Year 3, you will undertake independent research working under the supervision of a member of the course team who you'll meet with regularly.

 For every 20 credit module there is 50 hours of contact time and typically 150 hours of additional study time to undertake directed tasks, readings, rehearsals, choreography, practice, research and assignments.